dartmouth-cs52-20S/workshop-messaging/README.md

 Now run `yarn run dev` again -- your form should be interactive.
 Use __React dev tools__ for your browser and you should be able to see the state changing.
 ![React Dev Tools](img/Interactive_update.png)

-To hand the form submission, we will build another function called `onSubmit` and use the `fetch` API to make a request to the server.
+To hand the form submission, we will build another function called `onSubmit` and use the `fetch` API to make a request to the server using the POST method we just created in the server.
 If the response for the server is successful, we will clear the form and set `submitting` to false.
 If the response is not successful, we will still set `submitting` to false, but also set `error` to true.
+See the server's Promise if this doesn't make sense.
 ```js
  onSubmit(event) {
     event.preventDefault();